-Even though the existing version control systems sound wonderful enough, however there still an important point should be noticed, that is the “concurrent access” problem exists in almost all the version control systems [5].
-Every project developer can access an entire project, and have privilege in changing any part of the project.
-It is hard to assign responsibility as tasks to the developers, so the developers may forget where their positions in developing the projects are.
-When a developer mixed up his/her range of development, and changed some files which someone else is working for, it may leading to serious problem, or waste of time in combining works manually, even though merge policy can do combination of most their works, the result cannot be guaranteed as the most expected one due to the complicacy of different kinds of working [5] [6] [7].
-Some version control system, such as Subversion, has designed the “lock” feature to prevent this problem.
-However, even though a file has been locked by a developer, other developers can also get copy of it from their local update before file locked, or from archive of older versions.
-It is hard to restrict this problem under the current version control policy [6].
+Even though the existing version control systems sound good enough, there is still an important point which should be noticed.
+That is the “concurrent access” problem which exists in almost all version control systems [5].
+All project developers can access an entire project, and have privileges to change any part of the project.
+It is hard to assign responsibility of tasks to the developers, therefore, the developers may forget where their positions in developing the projects are.
+When a developer mixes up his/her area of development, and changes some files which another developer is working on, it may lead to serious problems, or wasting time in combining works manually.
+Even though the merge algorithm can combine most of the work, the results cannot be guaranteed to be the most expected end product, due to the complicacy of different kinds of working [5] [6] [7].
+Some version control systems, such as Subversion, have designed a “lock” feature to prevent this problem.
+However, even though a file has been locked by a developer, other developers can get a copy of it from their local update before the file was locked or from an archive of older versions.
+It is hard to restrict this problem under current version control systems [6].

-To solve this problem, this MSc project was aimed to develop a version control system which has “task-oriented” feature avoids developers forget their role in development, also prevents the happen of concurrent editing of files.
-Task-oriented development supports more than one people working with one project at its separated tasks, without interrupt and overlap.
-Assignment of tasks for the developers can be confirmed by a discussion in a group of each developer’s strong points and weak points, and finish assigning by group leader in the new system.
+To solve this problem, this project aimed to develop a version control system which has a “task-oriented” feature, which avoids developers forgetting their role in the development.
+It also prevents occurrences of concurrent editing of files.
+Task-oriented development supports more than one person working with one project on separate tasks, without interrupting or overlapping.
+Assignment of tasks for the developers can be confirmed by a group discussion of each developer’s strong and weak points, and finish with the assigning of tasks by the group leader in the new system.
 To achieve task assignment, a schedulable feature may be useful.
-In the system of this project, the tasks could be set up with relationship with other tasks.
-In 1910, Henry Gantt first published the concept of predecessor in his famous Gantt chart [8].
+In the system in this project, tasks could be set up in relation to other tasks.
+In 1910, Gantt first published the concept of predecessors in his famous Gantt chart [8].
 It resolved the organisation problem of group collaboration in scheduling very well.
-This project uses the concept from Gantt chart to scheduling tasks.
-A task could have a predecessor/father task, which means in order to make sure tasks to be worked in sequence, a task can be start only when its predecessor task already finished.
+This project uses the concept from the Gantt chart to schedule tasks.
+A task can have a predecessor/father task, which means that in order to make sure tasks are worked on in sequence, a task can be started only when its predecessor task has already finished.

 Existing version control systems

-As coordination and work management were important features of the system, some design can be learnt from operating mechanism of existing version control system.
-In the following, the popular software-based client-server version control system CVS [3] and Subversion [4] will be analysed by their important features and associated with the idea inspired by them.
+As coordination and work management are important features of the system, some designs can be learnt from the operating mechanisms of existing version control systems.
+In this section, the popular software-based client-server version control systems CVS [3] and Subversion [4] will be analysed by their important features, and associated with the idea inspired by them.

 Unique version number